datanav/docs/hub/features/operations-features.rst

     **Metrics and monitoring**

-    Access subscription and pipe metrics in the Prometheus-compatible metrics API endpoint from your external monitoring tools, such as Grafana.
+    Access subscription and pipe metrics in a Prometheus-compatible metrics API endpoint from your external monitoring tools, such as Grafana.

     .. link-button:: metrics_api
             :type: ref